Sefton Park: History

 The perimeter road's outer edge is lined with Victorian buildings constructed to around 1890, and Edwardian houses.
-Additional development of the park continued with the construction of the iron bridge in 1873.
+Additional park development continued with the construction of the iron bridge in 1873.

 The park had a gallops which led to it being nicknamed "the Hyde Park of the North" but was always referred to by locals as "The Jockey Sands".

-A major park improvement programme was undertaken in 1983 prior to the International Garden Festival, and in 2013 Sefton Park was granted the prestigious Green Flag Award for high standards.
+A major park improvement programme was undertaken in 1983, for the International Garden Festival, and 30 years later (2013) Sefton Park was granted the prestigious Green Flag Award for high standards.

 Sporting uses

-Sefton Park Cricket Club moved their ground to the park in 1876 and W. G. Grace was amongst the three Gloucestershire players who made up a "South of England" team who won there in 1877.
+Sefton Park Cricket Club moved their ground to the park in 1876 and W. G. Grace was amongst the three Gloucestershire players who made up a "South of England" who won there in 1877.
 The park also has tennis courts, a bowling green, and a popular jogging circuit.
 It is also used every November to hold the European Cross Country Championships trial races for the British team, and makes up part of the route of various annual road races including the Liverpool Half Marathon, Rock & Roll Marathon and Spring 10k.

 Entertainment uses

 The park has also been a site for Royal Liverpool Philharmonic Orchestra's summer pops season, Africa Oyé and the Moscow State Circus.
 Bands have also played at the park in the '80s such as Echo and the Bunnymen.

+In 2025 it was announced by the BBC and the Liverpool City Regional Authority that the park would be the location for the music festival, BBC Radio 1's Big Weekend in May 2025.